-Mediating parties come together to articulate the issues they’re facing, discuss their shared and opposing interests, and build understanding.
+Mediating parties articulate the issues they’re facing, discuss shared and opposing interests, and build understanding.
 From there, guided by the Mediator, they share information to discover ideas that can lead to a mutually beneficial resolution.

 A mediator has no power to make a decision for the parties.
-However, good mediators help divorcing spouses reach a resolution they can both live with and agree to.
+However, good mediators help divorcing spouses reach a resolution they can live with and comfortably agree to.

 Most mediations begin with everyone convening for an exploratory session.
 The parties explain the issues.
 The Mediator lays out the terms of mediation, describing the process and explaining her role so everyone understands the process.
 Together, the Mediator along with the couple, establish ground rules for how to move forward.